The Support Operations Division, directed by Deputy Chief Brandon Oliver, consists of Communications, Records,

 Community Outreach, Evidence and Emergency Management.
 Communications operates the 911 center, dispatches calls to patrol, and performs real time research for officers.
 Records maintains all police departments reports/records, tickets, data entry, statistical research, arrest photos and handle most non-emergency calls.

 The Police Department maintains our own dispatch center for all 911 calls and service calls into the Police Department.
 Dispatchers then disseminate those calls into assignments to Patrol Officers.
 The center includes Telecommunicator Supervisor Kathleen Brown and 7 civilian Communication Officers.

-The Evidence Officer is a civilian member of the Department who is responsible for the safeguarding and maintenance of all items of evidence and found property that are collected by the department.
+C.J.
+Camel, is a civilian member of the Department who is responsible for the safeguarding and maintenance of all items of evidence and found property that are collected by the department.
 Their job duties also include the items that are appropriately forwarded to crime laboratories for analysis, evidence that is available for court and may testify to the chain of custody of evidence in major cases.
 Currently the Department has over 12,000 items of evidence or found property.

 Research and development based upon new laws, or procedures, administer grant reimbursement, update all department rules, regulations and operating procedures.